zacky1972/various_map/README.md

 Mnesia Map get       68.77 K - 1.29x slower +3.25 μs
 ```

-MnesiaMap is 6.40-6.51x slower than EtsMap.
+MnesiaMap is 77.4-119x and 6.40-6.51x slower than Map and EtsMap, respectively.

 ### MapGraph and Benchmark of it